VictorMATTERS/eswiftschool-docs/docs/Admin/intro.md

 ---

-## Step 2 - Onboarding
+# Step 2 - Onboarding

-After logging in for the first time, eSwiftSchool will guide you through your **initial setup**:
+After logging in for the first time, **eSwiftSchool** will guide you through your **initial setup**:

-1. **Verify your Email** — Check your inbox for a verification link from eSwiftSchool.
-Click it to confirm your email.
+1. **Verify Your Email** — Check your inbox for a verification link from eSwiftSchool and click it to confirm your email.
-2. **Add Classes** — Create at least one class to start enrolling students.
-3. **Add Staff** — Invite teachers and admins.
-4. **Set Up Fee Structure** *(optional)* — Define school fees for finance tracking.

-> ✅ You can skip any step now and complete it later from your admin dashboard.

-**Once Onboarding is complete:**
+2. **Select Class Levels** — Choose the class levels your school operates, then click **Next**.
+3. **Select Classes** — A list of classes will be suggested based on your selected class levels.
+Click **Next** to proceed.
+   *Note: You can always rename or add more classes later if needed.*
+4. **Set Current Session** — Review the start and end dates of the terms and adjust them to match your school calendar.
+Finally, click **Finish**.
+   *Tip: Ensure the dates are accurate to help the system manage scheduling effectively and keep school operations running smoothly.*

+---

+## After Onboarding

+Once onboarding is complete:

 - You’ll land on your **Admin Dashboard**.
-- From here, you can manage **students, staff, classes, attendance, and finances**.
+- From here, you can manage **students, staff, classes, attendance, finances, conduct CBT examinations, and more**.

----

 **Need Help?**
-Contact support via **Help → Contact Support** in your dashboard.
+Contact support via **Support → Contact Us** in your dashboard.